Gestoorde hengelaar

 Gestoorde hengelaar (English: Disturbed Angler) was the first Dutch fictional film, made by M.H.
 Laddé in 1896 and was produced by the studio Eerst Nederlandsch Atelier tot het vervaardigen van Films voor de Bioscoop en Cinematograaf van M.H.
 Laddé en J.W.
-Merkelbach.
+Merkelbach("First Dutch Atelier for the production of Films for the Cinema and Cinematographer by M.H.
+Ladde and J.W.
+Merkelbach").

 The short silent film was first shown by the traveling cinema Grand Théatre Edison of Christiaan Slieker on Sunday 29 November 1896 in the Parktuin Tivoli in Utrecht.

 The film was not preserved and no known photos were taken of it.
 That means that it is a lost film.

 It is only known that Gestoorde hengelaar was a slapstick comedy scene (with Lion Solser and Piet Hesse, who were then popular Dutch comedians) from the flyer which Slieker distributed.

 The film was shown in Slieker's cinema using a cinematograph, made by H.O.
 Foersterling & Co from Berlin, Germany.
 A fairground organ provided music during the film's showing.